Advertiser Disclosure

 • Complimentary upgrades (formerly 500-mile upgrades) on award tickets (only for ConciergeKey and Executive Platinum)

-3. 12-month Rolling Loyalty Points
+3. 12-Month Rolling Loyalty Points

-4. Time/Date of Upgrade Request (Tie-breaker)
+4. Date and Time of Upgrade Request (Tie-Breaker)

 Hot Tip: Don’t let the upgrade priority list keep you from requesting a mileage upgrade award.
 Even without elite status, if upgrade space is available when you book your ticket, the upgrade may clear immediately.
-The trick is finding available upgrade space, but it is possible.

 The Importance of AAdvantage Elite Status